acgrissom/2016-ml-course/assignments/programming2.md

 Logistic Regression
 =

-Due: 11.
-September (23:55)
+Due: 3.
+October (23:55)

 Overview
 --------

-In this homework you'll implement a stochastic gradient ascent for logistic regression and you'll apply it to the task of determining whether documents are talking about hockey or baseball.
+For this homework, you'll implement stochastic gradient ascent for logistic regression, and you'll apply it to the task of determining whether documents are talking about hockey or baseball.